exyi/coberec/docs/thesis/API-overview.md

 All member definitions have a `doccomment` field.
 In C#, documentation comments must be valid XML, so the documentation comments in the metadata must conform.
-We can either set the field while the definition is created, or use the `With(doccomment: ...)` method.
+We can either set the field while we create the definition, or use the `With(doccomment: ...)` method.

 ```csharp
 var type = TypeSignature.Class("MyType", ns, Accessibility.APublic);